1996 United States campaign finance controversy: John Huang and James Riady

-John Huang (pronounced "Hwa[ng]"), was another major figure convicted.
+John Huang was another major figure convicted in the overall scandal.
 Born in 1945 in Nanping, Fujian, Huang and his father fled to Taiwan at the end of the Chinese Civil War before he eventually emigrated to the United States in 1969.
 A former employee of the Indonesian company Lippo Group's Lippo Bank and its owners Mochtar Riady and his son James (whom Huang first met along with Bill Clinton at a financial seminar in Little Rock, Arkansas, in 1980), Huang became a key fund-raiser within the DNC in 1995.
 While there, he raised $3.4 million for the party.
 Nearly half had to be returned when questions arose regarding their source during later investigations by Congress.

 According to U.S. Secret Service logs, Huang visited the White House 78 times while working as a DNC fund-raiser.
 James Riady visited the White House 20 times (including six personal visits to President Clinton).

 Immediately prior to joining the DNC, Huang worked in President Clinton's Commerce Department as deputy assistant secretary for international economic affairs.
 His position made him responsible for Asia-U.S. trade matters.
 He was appointed to the position by President Clinton in December 1993.
 His position at the Commerce Department gave him access to classified intelligence on China.
 While at the department, it was later learned, Huang met 9 times with Chinese embassy officials.

 Huang eventually pleaded guilty to conspiring to reimburse Lippo Group employees' campaign contributions with corporate or foreign funds.
 James Riady was later convicted of campaign finance violations relating to the same scheme as well, and was sentenced to pay a large fine.
 Shortly after Riady pledged $1 million in support of then-Governor Clinton's campaign for the presidency, contributions made by Huang had been reimbursed with funds wired from a foreign Lippo Group entity into an account Riady maintained at Lippo Bank and then distributed to Huang in cash.
 Also, contributions made by Lippo Group entities operating in the United States were reimbursed with wire transfers from foreign Lippo Group entities.

 An unclassified U.S. Senate Committee on Governmental Affairs report issued in 1998 stated that both James Riady and his father Mochtar had "had a long-term relationship with a Chinese intelligence agency."
 According to journalist Bob Woodward, details of the relationship came from highly classified intelligence information supplied to the committee by both the CIA and Federal Bureau of Investigation (FBI).

 The most well-known of John Huang's fund-raisers involved Vice President Al Gore, Maria Hsia, and the Hsi Lai Buddhist Temple in California.